A BRIEF HISTORY OF SYDNEY, AUSTRALIA

 Nevertheless the colony in Australia developed rapidly especially after a pass was found through the Blue Mountains in 1813.
 Meanwhile Sydney grew rapidly.

-The first theatre in Sydney was built in 1794 and in 1804 a stone bridge was built over the Tank Stream.
+The first theater in Sydney was built in 1794 and in 1804 a stone bridge was built over the Tank Stream.
 It was the first stone bridge in Australia.
 The first post office in Australia opened on Lower George Street in 1809.

 The first governor, Phillip, set aside land for his own use.
 It became the Domain.
 Phillip also gave the vicinity of Manly its name when he saw 'manly' Indigenous Australians standing there.